kembadev/recipe-book/README.md

 ### Non-local database

   To use a non-local database such as MongoDB or MySQL, create a model similar to the local database model to avoid changing the controller and other parts of the application.
-For better integration, types are provided in server/src/types (see recipes.ts and users.ts).
+For better integration, types are provided in server/src/types (see recipes.ts, users.ts, and auth.ts).